Prospective Graduate Students

 - International students should have a minimum score on the TOEFL exam of 80 (internet based test).
 This requirement cannot be waived by the Department.

-- There is no minimum on the GRE and the Subject GRE is not mandatory.
+- There is no minimum on the GRE and the Subject GRE as they are not mandatory.
 All aspects of an applicant’s background are considered in making decisions on admissions.
 However, high scores on the general GRE and the subject GRE are looked upon favorably.

 Information for International Applicants